-the ketone content used to be in the range of 40-50%.
+Davana was a delight for perfumers since the ketone content used to be in the range of 40-50%.
 It is now down to 30-40%.
-Farmers have been reluctant to produce producer of frankincense.
-Major centres is grown in southern parts of India. davana oil.
-Small portions of land produce of production are found in north, central davana and the yield is very low.
-Constantly and south-west India.
-The resins and oils reducing quantities have led to an increase are both sought after by the fragrance, in the price of davana oil.
+Farmers have been reluctant to produce davana oil.
+Small portions of land produce davana and the yield is very low.
+Constantly reducing quantities have led to an increase in the price of davana oil.
 The oil is mostly distilled based on confirmed orders.
-Last industries.
-This season has produced a season saw a good harvest and the supply good crop resulting in a stable supply and is stable.
+Last season saw a good harvest and the supply is stable.

-■ USD 1300.00 /kilo (Price varies as per quality from USD 1,000.00 - USD 1,300.00/ kilo)
+Let USD 1300.00 /kilo (Price varies as per quality from USD 1,000.00 - USD 1,300.00/ kilo)